Feltham Prison and Young Offender Institution

-Feltham Young Offenders Institution (more commonly known as HM Prison Feltham) is a prison for male juveniles and Young Offenders Institution, occupying 0.184 km2 south-west of Feltham in the London Borough of Hounslow, in west London, England.
+Feltham Young Offenders Institution (more commonly known as HM Prison & YOI Feltham) is a prison for adult male and juveniles between 15 and 18, occupying 0.184 km2 south-west of Feltham in the London Borough of Hounslow, in west London, England.
 It is operated by His Majesty's Prison Service.

 History

 The original Feltham institution was built after 1857 and opened on 1 January 1859 as an Industrial School and was taken over in 1910 by the Prison Commissioners as their second Borstal institution.
 The existing building opened as a Remand Centre in March 1988.

 The current institution was formed in 1991 as a result of a merger between Feltham Borstal and the Ashford Remand Centre.
 It is managed directly by His Majesty's Prison Service, rather than management being contracted out to a private firm.